Photo Via @beyonce.

 The biggest inspiration is how she manages to center her work and craft.
 At the center of everything is the music, and it’s amazing to see how her dedication to her career has taken her to new heights.
 She dreams it, she works hard, she grinds till she owns it.
 I think seeing the trajectory of her career, and how all of these pieces have coalesced into such a unique and legendary space, is truly inspiring.

 How long have you been a member of the BeyHive?
-When and why did you start the Twitter account?

 What’s the wildest thing you’ve done for the Queen?